MAKING ACTION PLANS FOR LIFE AND CAREER (MAPS) CLUB

 Partnering with High Schools, our Transition Navigators meet with students twice a month to complete activities based on a transition curriculum.
 Small group activities, peer to peer discussions, formal presentation, and individual activities allow students the opportunity to learn how to identify their strengths and challenges and set life goals for the future.

-Planning For Adult Life is Offering Live Virtual Learning Sessions for the Fall!
+Planning For Adult Life is Offering Live Virtual Learning Sessions for the Summer!

 Each class will last 50 minutes and include: